 Caldwell University offers on-campus living in either a traditional dormitory-style setting or an apartment-style setting.
 The recently renovated Caldwell Dining Hall and Cougar Den provide great places to eat, study, and make friends.
 In the Newman Center, students will also find the fitness center and indoor running track, which are open to all students.

 |Apartments for single students||X|

 |Other housing options|

-Caldwell University offers internship opportunities to students throughout the year to enhance their learning experiences.
-Students have worked in all fields, from healthcare to business, sport management to television networks, and everything in between.
+Caldwell University offers internship opportunities to students throughout the year to enhance their learning experience.
+Students have worked in all fields, ranging from healthcare, business, sport management, television, to everything in between.

 Admissions Fall 2015

 3,582 Total Applicants

 2,271 Total Admissions

 Rigor of secondary school record